ATM Withdrawal Limit

 • The ATM withdrawal limit is the maximum permissible limit that a bank places on ATM transactions per day.

 • Most Indian banks permit five free transactions at their own bank ATMs.
+However for DBS Bank customers on DBS ATMs, there are NIL charges on all ATM withdrawals & other non-Financial transactions.

 • Banks charge nominal fees if you exceed the ATM transaction limit.